fac-15/FAC_guidebook/README.md

 npm i

-npm test to see tests if you're into that
+npm test to see tests if you're into that (this might not work actually because of authentication)

 npm start to run server